Dates: 24 – 31 October, 2018

 I loved seeing the haka in person.

-Later, when I was browsing the gift shop, I saw a fridge magnet of the All Blacks doing the haka and couldn’t help but laugh and buy it!
+Later, when I was browsing the gift shop, I saw a fridge magnet of the All Blacks doing the haka and couldn’t help but laugh and buy it.
 I also got a sturdy New Zealand-themed tote bag, a tea cloth, a necklace for my mom, an espresso cup for my dad, and some gummy treats for my brother.
-Other than an artsy postcard I got at the Christchurch Botanical Gardens and a manuka honey and kelp soap bar I bought in Queenstown (smells SO good OMG), these were the only souvenirs I bought in New Zealand.
+Other than an artsy postcard I got at the Christchurch Botanical Gardens and a manuka honey and kelp soap bar I bought in Queenstown (smells SO good), these were the only souvenirs I bought in New Zealand.
 I had imagined that I would get some nice merino wool sweaters or something, but I never saw anything worth spending money on.

 Last photo leaving NZ.
 Beautiful snow-capped mountains.

 I suddenly just lost it.
 I tapped the guy next to me on the shoulder and apologized and told him I had to get out, even though it was a rude thing to do since he and the aisle seat guy already had their breakfasts on their tray tables.
 I walked up and down the aisle, anxious and strained.
 There were too many people in the aisle, so I hid in that small space in the back where the flight crew usually hangs out.
 I started crying uncontrollably.
 The aisle seat guy, a nice old man, came by and offered me his eye drops.
-I was worried that sharing eye drops might lead to pinkeye or something, but I took the bottle and pretended to drop something in, just to be polite.
+I was worried that sharing eye drops might lead to pinkeye, so I took the bottle and pretended to drop something in, just to be polite.

 (I lied and told a flight attendant that my grandpa had died, though, just so I didn’t seem crazy.)